LiTingyu1997/mindocr/README.md

 #### Prerequisites

-MindOCR is built on MindSpore AI framework and is compatible with the following framework versions. installation guideline for Training, please refer to the installation links shown below.
+MindSpore OCR is built on MindSpore AI framework and is compatible with the following framework versions. installation guideline for Training, please refer to the installation links shown below.

 - mindspore [[install](https://www.mindspore.cn/install)] Please install correct MindSpore version refer to `mindocr` versions.
 - python >= 3.7